-Fashion is culture: the way we dress our bodies reflects our origins, the groups we associate ourselves with, who we believe we are, and what we want to be.
+Fashion is culture, the way we dress our bodies reflects our origins, the groups we associate ourselves with, who we believe we are, and what we want to be.
 Ethnicity, as reflecting our heritage, familial groups and active cultural practices, informs the way we experience the world.
-The Fashion & Ethnicity Interest Group will be a platform to connect students and researchers considering how ethnicity intersects with practices of fashion in its broadest sense.
+The Fashion and Ethnicity Interest Group will be a platform to connect students and researchers considering how ethnicity intersects with practices of fashion in its broadest sense.

-Following our successful PhD-led event 'Fashioning Inclusivity Symposium' held at LCF in June 2019, we are launching the Fashion & Ethnicity Post-Grad Interest Group.
+Following our successful PhD-led event 'Fashioning Inclusivity Symposium' held at LCF in June 2019, we are launching the Fashion and Ethnicity Post-Grad Interest Group.
 This will provide a regular opportunity to bring together researchers working on fashion, dress, textile, ethnicity and race.
 At monthly events, we will discuss and develop our research, share resources, present our work, run workshops and events.
 Also, we will offer an opportunity for networking, collaboration, peer support, guidance and mentoring.

 Open to PhD and MA students at UAL

 The group aims to be an open, inclusive group which welcomes postgraduate students at UAL and other interested parties.

 Importantly, the group will host both researchers and practitioners, teachers and students, to facilitate new ways of understanding by providing opportunities for inter-disciplinary collaboration.

 Online launch event

 The launch event is scheduled for Thursday, 17 September at 2pm (GMT) and will be hosted online via Zoom.
 Those who wish to attend must get in touch via email Fashionandethnicity@gmail.com to gain access to the event link.

 The launch event will be hosted online as an open group workshop.
 The agenda is as follows:

 - Hosts: Present our aims for the group